msingh-mdb/rag-demo/README.md

 ### Question without filters `show me all moveis with train robbery`
 > [!NOTE]
-> Spelled movies incorrectly (highlight is you would like)
+> Spelled movies incorrectly (highlight it you would like)
 <pre>
 Enter questions (Press Ctrl+C to stop):
 Question: show me all moveis with train robbery